amanverma-765/e-court-scraper/API_DOCS.md

 }
 ```

-**Note:** Tokens expire in ~10 minutes.
-Generate a new token when you receive 401 errors.
+**Token Details:**
+- Tokens are generated from the e-courts backend
+- Token expiry: ~10 minutes (600 seconds)
+- When token expires, you'll receive a 401 error with message: "Token expired or invalid"
+- Generate a new token from `/auth/token` and use it in subsequent requests

 ---